codearachnid/gravityforms-force-ssl/readme.txt

 Tags: forms, gravityforms, SSL, secure,security,redirect, Requires at least: 3.7 or higher
 Tested up to: 4.1
-Stable tag: 1.4.0
+Stable tag: 1.4.1
 License: GPL v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 An addon to Gravity Forms to add an option to force your forms to be loaded SSL only.

 == Description ==
 An addon to Gravity Forms to add an option to force your forms to be loaded SSL only.
+Fully supporting the latest version of Gravity Forms 1.9!

-This plugin requires Gravity Forms 1.9+ and is tested through WordPress 4.1
+This plugin requires Gravity Forms 1.7+ and is tested through WordPress 4.1.

 Thanks to the following users for making the plugin better!
 * @limecanvas